zakuArbor/blog/_posts/programming/2021-04-14-building-code.md

 Before your source code is translated to assembly or machine code, it first goes through a program which we call the **preprocessor**.
 Essentially the preprocessor expands and substitute your code by expanding macros and include files.

+The preprocessor gives you the ability to:
+* include header files
+* object-like (i.e. constants) and function like macros (more on this below)
+* conditional compilation

 For those with no or limited C programming experience, here's an example of a preprocessor:

 ```c